UTNuclearRoboticsPublic/spot_manipulation/README.md

 # NRG Spot Manipulation
-This repository contains a ROS package with a python wrapper and ROS node to send commands to the Spot arm and finger.
-Additionally, twist command subscribers for the end-effector are also brought up.</br>
+This repository houses the whole-body-control action server for Spot which allows one to simultaneously control the arm and body.